epccs/Gravimetric/Manager/manager/README.md

 (done) daynight state enum
 (done) PowerManagement.md to Analog.md
-(done) move alt_enable from status bit 4 to its own cmd 16 to setup callback alt_enable name changed to enable_alternate_callback_address, and holds callback
+(done) move alt_enable from status bit 4 to its own cmd 16 to setup callback (done) alt_enable name changed to enable_alternate_callback_address, and holds callback

-Verify power_manager with an applicaiton
+Verify battery_manager with an applicaiton
 Turn on enable_alternate_power and clear alt_pwm_accum_charge_time when daynight state is at DAYNIGHT_DAYWORK_STATE Turn off enable_alternate_power when daynight state is at DAYNIGHT_NIGHTWORK_STATE A status bit 4 write sets enable_alternate_power and clears alt_pwm_accum_charge_time, but is that a good approch?